mahavedalla/mahavedalla/docs/questions/kamma/Is the fruit of kamma deserved 1d8e99d091128145ad60fb9a3a865901.md

-# Is the fruit of kamma deserved?
+Question: Is the fruit of kamma deserved?
 Answer in Brief: -
  Category: Kamma
 Sutta References: MN 50